singram12/SDD/README.md

 # SDD
-SDD - Standard for DNA Damage specification
+SDD - Standard data format to record DNA Damage

 The documentation is written in reStructuredText format (reST).
 It is hosted by ReadTheDocs.
 A good resource on reST is the Sphinx documentation, but please note that not all features described there are supported by ReadTheDocs.
 It also describes some Python-only features, since that is its domain.